chanzuckerberg/blessclient/README.md

 By default, `blessclient` looks for configs in `~/.blessclient/config.yml`.
 You can always override this `blessclient run -c /my/new/config.yml`
 Some more information on the config can be found [here](pkg/config/config.go).

-There are two built-in methods to facilitate the generation of blessclient configs:
+There is a built-in method to facilitate the generation of blessclient configs:

 #### Import-config
-You can also use pre-generated config files.

 A few options here:
 - `blessclient import-config git@github.com:/..../teamA/blessconfig.yml`